johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

    }
    ```

-   So `getPayload()` is a helper that wraps our payloads in this structure.
-If you're paying close attention, you'll notice that we copy the `message.id` field from the inbound request (which also has the canonical Nest message structure) to the outbound field.
-We haven't really discussed these `id` fields yet, but they'll become very important soon.
+So we can recognize that `getPayload()` is a helper that wraps payloads in this standard Nest message structure.
+If you're paying close attention, you'll notice that `getPayload()` copies the `message.id` field from the inbound request (which we'll ensure also has the canonical Nest message structure) to the outbound message.
+We haven't really discussed these `id` fields yet, but they'll become very important when we dive into the "client side" of our transporter.

 #### Native Requestor App (customerApp)

 The requestor is in `customerApp/src/customer-app.ts`.
 Below is the implementation of the `getCustomers()` function.

-There's a little bit of boilerplate, including wrapping the body in a Promise, which will come in handy later when we want to orchestrate a test with multiple outstanding requests.
+There's a little bit of boilerplate, including wrapping the body in a Promise, which isn't required, but will come in handy later when we want to orchestrate a test with multiple outstanding requests.
 But the main logic should be easy to see.
-We first subscribe to `'/get-customers_res'` (our **response channel**), simply printing out the result when a message on this channel comes back.
-Then we publish the request on `'/get-customers_ack'`.

-Because we're running this as a standalone node client program and want to exit after sending a request, we wait 500ms after publishing the request, then cancel the subscription and exit.
-Cancelling the subscription is important housekeeping &#8212; if we don't, subscriptions hang around (though Faye will ultimately clean them up).

-Finally, you'll notice that much like the responder, we have a helper utility `getPayload()` to wrap our requests in the nest message protocol.
-You'll also notice that we are generating our `id` field &#8212; the same `id` field we are handling on our responder app above.
-For now, just think of the `id` field as something we need to have in order to speak native Nest message protocol.
-Later, we'll dive into this in more detail.
+It implements the client side of that [request/response protocol](#requestresponse) we walked through a couple of minutes ago.

 ```ts
 // src/customer-app.ts